ruthie-reaux/Reaux_Python_Portfolio/README.md

 # Reaux_Python_Portfolio
+I am Ruthanne Reaux, a current Biology major about to graduate in the winter '25 with hopes of becoming a medical illustrator in the future!
+This was my first time ever learning how to code python, and I thoroughly enjoyed it.
+It was intimidating at first, but I got the hang of it!
+Much thanks to Dr. Vandenbrink for making this class so easy to learn and pickup on.

-This is my final python portfolio full of coding that I learned throughout the fall quarter in Bisc 450C
+Below is my final python portfolio full of coding that I learned throughout the fall quarter in Bisc 450C.
+Enjoy!

 ## Analyzing Patient Data